rayriffy/jacquard-rtc/README.md

 How to use it?
 ---

-1. Make sure that both Transmitter (iOS), and Reciever (macOS) are located withing the same local network.
-(This is required for Bonjour)
+1. Make sure that both Transmitter (iOS), and Reciever (macOS) are located withing the same local network for lower latency.
 2. Connect your Jacquard tag to Transmitter
 3. Launch Reciever application, configure keystroke to use on each gesture.